kendacki/Aethon-/README.md

 AETHON is a **task market for specialized crypto agents**.
 You ask a question in plain English, pay a small STT reward, and five autonomous agents research, sign, and return a verified answer on chain.

-Instead of one generic chatbot, you get a **desk of specialists** that work alone or together:
+Instead of one chatbot, you get a **desk of Agent specialists** that work alone or together:

 | Agent | Role |
 |-------|------|